Skip to main content

 Excellent support from the publishing team – we are here to help!
 We provide you with a large and experienced team to support you in your role.
 A dedicated Publisher will work closely with you to support the development of the journal, complementing your research and editorial expertise with publishing experience.
 A Journal Manager will be responsible for all submission system and production-related matters throughout the editorial process.
 Last but not least, our marketing, ethics, technology and legal teams are ready to step in whenever needed.

-Leading publishing house with over 140 years of experience curating and verifying scientific knowledge, we take pride in the quality of our journals and the service they provide to the research community.
+Leading publishing house with over 140 years of experience curating and verifying scientific knowledge, we are committed to upholding the highest standards of quality in partnership with our editors and the research community.
 We love innovation and are constantly evolving alongside changes in the research landscape.
 We are keeping up by adjusting the way we work, updating our operational workflows and systems as needed and developing new features and solutions in response to feedback.

 Trusted editorial system – all our journals are now hosted on Editorial Manager, a platform managing manuscripts from submissions to publication.
 EM is used by hundreds of publishing houses and serves 8,500+ journals worldwide.
 Your manuscripts are in good and efficient hands!